logux/docs/2-starting/2-creating-proxy.md

 You can move only few operations to Logux and keep using AJAX or forms for rest operations.

+In you want a little better performance and like Node.js, you can try to [move business logic] directly to Logux Server.
+Or you can keep high-performance parts in Logux Server and send other to back-end HTTP server.

+[move business logic]: ./1-creating-server.md
 [Logux Client]: ./5-creating-client.md
 [Logux Redux]: ./3-creating-redux.md